radum/performance-testing-framework/docs/perf-tools.md

 #### Thirdparty

+- [Timing Snippets for 3rd-Party Tags](https://github.com/andydavies/tag-timing-snippets/tree/main) Sometimes 3rd-Party tags provide content that's core to our visitors experience, other times they provide invisible features that allow us to get a better understanding of our visitors experience and how they behave.
 - [3P web](https://www.thirdpartyweb.today/), Shows the impact of Third-Party Tools based on HTTP Archive data.
 - [https://better.fyi/trackers/](https://better.fyi/trackers/)
 Nice list of 3rd party trackers with detailed information, for example about how to block the service.
 Which comes in handy when you want to measure the impact of a tool.